CRXSSTUCK/developers.strava.com/content/docs/partner-uploads.md

 +++

 <br>
 Partners can upload an activity and attach a photo to that activity in two steps.
+Strava accepts the most common types of fitness data, but can also accept data specific to particular partners.
 Please email developers@strava.com to request access to the partner upload flow, or if you have questions while integrating against the partner upload API.

+### Upload

 #### Step 1: Upload an activity and photo metadata